migtools/mig-operator/docs/resources_migrated.md

 of Persistent Volume Claims (PVC) and Persistent Volumes (PV) is handled by the operator.

 - **Custom Resources(CR) and Custom Resource Definitions(CRD):** Any namespace scoped CRs will automatically be included in the migration if the namespace is selected by the user for migration.
-Consequently, the Konveyor operator will grab the CRDs associated with the CRs for migration.
+Consequently, the Konveyor operator will also migrate the CRDs associated with the CRs for migration.

-- **Blocklisted Resources:** Some objects/resources are blocklisted by default and not migrated by the Konveyor operator.
+- **Excluded Resources:** Some objects/resources are excluded by default from the migration by the Konveyor operator.
 These resources are service catalog resources or OLM resources, OLM migration is not handled by Konveyor operator.
-The blocklisted resources are:
+The excluded resources are:

 ```
   - imagetags